Angry Birds Trilogy: Gameplay

-Controls

-Most versions of Trilogy support motion controls (or require them, as in the Wii version), where players can use a pointer-based motion control system (such as the Move's Orb or the Kinect sensor's hand tracker) or a touch screen to operate and aim the slingshot.
+The PlayStation 3 and Xbox 360 versions of Trilogy support motion controls, where players can use a pointer-based motion control system—such as the PlayStation Move's Orb or the Kinect sensor's hand tracker—or a touchscreen to operate and aim the slingshot.
 If motion controls are not preferred, the slingshot is instead controlled with an analog stick.

-In all versions, except the Wii and Nintendo 3DS versions, it is possible to quickly reset a level by holding down a certain controller button for two seconds.